HowTo: ESPEasy / Wemos D1 Mini – Adapt ADC to another maximum voltage

 Safety instructions

-I know the following hints are always a bit annoying and seem unnecessary.
-But unfortunately, many people who knew it "better" from carelessness lost their eyes, fingers or other things or hurt themselves.
-In comparison, a loss of data is almost not worth mentioning, but even these can be really annoying.
+I know the following notes are always kind of annoying and seem unnecessary.
+Unfortunately, many people who knew "better" have lost eyes, fingers or other things due to carelessness or injured themselves.
+Data loss is almost negligible in comparison, but even these can be really annoying.
 Therefore, please take five minutes to read the safety instructions.
-Even the coolest project is worth no injury or other annoyance. https://www.nerdiy.de/en/sicherheitshinweise/
+Because even the coolest project is not worth injury or other trouble.

-Affiliate links / advertising links
+Affiliate links/advertising links

-The links to online stores listed here are so-called affiliate links.
-If you click on such an affiliate link and store via this link, Nerdiy.de receives a commission from the online store or provider concerned.
-The price doesn't change for you.
-If you do your purchases via these links, you will support Nerdiy.de in being able to offer further useful projects in the future. 🙂
+The links to online shops listed here are so-called affiliate links.
+If you click on such an affiliate link and make a purchase via this link, Nerdiy.de will receive a commission from the relevant online shop or provider.
+The price does not change for you.
+If you make your purchases via these links, you support Nerdiy.de in being able to offer other useful projects in the future. 🙂

 How does a voltage divider work?

 There are two resistors installed in series.
-The upper connection "A0" comes from the connection pin "A0" on the Wemos D1 mini board.
-The voltage to be measured (for example your LiPo) is connected to "A0".
+The upper connection “A0” comes from the connection pin “A0” on the Wemos D1 Mini board.
+The voltage to be measured (for example your LiPo) is connected to “A0”.

 The "ADC" connection then leads to the actual ADC of the ESP8266.

-Why do you do this?
+Why are you doing all this?

-Formula 1: \frac{R1+R2}{R2}=\frac{U1+U2}{U2}
+Formula 1:

 or

-Formula 1.2: \frac{R1+R2}{R1}=\frac{U1+U2}{U1}
+Formula 1.2:

 "U1" and "U2" are the voltages that drop across the resistor "R1" and "R2".
 "U" is the same as U1 + U2 because in a series connection of (simple ohmic) resistors, the individual voltages add up to the total voltage.